MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/how-to-custom-speech-test-and-train.md

 ## Pronunciation data for training

+Specialized or made up words might have unique pronunciations.
+These words can be recognized if they can be broken down into smaller words to pronounce them.
+For example, to recognize "Xbox", pronounce it as "X box".
+This approach won't increase overall accuracy, but can improve recognition of this and other keywords.

-If there are uncommon terms without standard pronunciations that your users will encounter or use, you can provide a custom pronunciation file to improve recognition.
+You can provide a custom pronunciation file to improve recognition.
 Don't use custom pronunciation files to alter the pronunciation of common words.
 For a list of languages that support custom pronunciation, see [language support](language-support.md#speech-to-text).

 > [!NOTE]
 > You can either use a pronunciation data file on its own, or you can add pronunciation within a structured text data file.
 The Speech service doesn't support training a model where you select both of those datasets as input.